 In 1955, all that changed.
 Prentice Hall Publishing unleashed John’s western family saga.
 A year later it would be listed as a publishing house best seller.

-Papa Married a Mormon is the tender love story of an Irish Catholic man and a young Danish Mormon woman.
-Fitzgerald describes their first meeting, “Tom saw only a girl standing on a stepladder behind the counter placing goods on a shelf.
+The Papa book, as I like to call it, is the tender love story of an Irish Catholic man and a young Danish Mormon woman.
+Fitzgerald wrote, “Tom saw only a girl standing on a stepladder behind the counter placing goods on a shelf.
 Her corn colored hair hung in two thick waist-length braids.
-Her hazel eyes showed curiousity as she saw the stranger, and her small mouth crinkled into a smile producing two dimples in her cheeks….”May I help you, sir?” she asked….Tom tried to speak, but his tongue clove to the roof of his mouth.”
+Her hazel eyes showed curiosity as she saw the stranger, and her small mouth crinkled into a smile producing two dimples in her cheeks….”May I help you, sir?” she asked….Tom tried to speak, but his tongue clove to the roof of his mouth.”

-Though their cultures are miles apart their love for each other guides their lives.
-This love also reaches beyond them and is a force for healing in the lives of family, friends, and neighbors.
+Though their cultures were miles apart their love for each other guided their lives.
+This love reached beyond them and became a force for healing in the lives of family, friends, and neighbors.

 Papa Married a Mormon is a beautiful book.
 The prose is perfect, the description compelling, and the plot line enriching.
 If you want to experience the old west family style, this book is the perfect read.